 - Will online marketplaces change the options for sellers trading in the UK?

-Currently, many of these questions are currently impossible to answer accurately, due to the lack of clarity on the final outcome of Brexit.
+Currently, many of these questions are impossible to answer, due to the lack of clarity on the final outcome of the Brexit deal.

 However, on the 23rd August 2018 the UK government released a No deal paper outlining the potential scenarios facing the exit from the EU.